-Tampa General Hospital’s Heart Transplant Program offers adults a comprehensive, interdisciplinary approach to transplant care.
+Tampa General Hospital’s Heart Transplant Center offers adults a comprehensive, interdisciplinary approach to transplant care.
 The first step in becoming a heart transplant patient at Tampa General is to obtain a referral to our program from your cardiologist.
 The referral should include a completed cardiothoracic referral form as well as up-to-date information from the past six to 12 months, such as:

 - Your patient history and physical exam results